HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

 ### invokedynamicscan

-This command serves the purpose of configuring and triggering the initiation of a Dynamic Security Analysis Scan on AppScan on Cloud.
+This command serves the purpose of configuring and triggering the initiation of a Dynamic Security Analysis Scan on AppScan on Cloud or AppScan 360.
 This operation is designed to seamlessly retrieve the outcomes of the scan once it has concluded.
 The yielded results encompass a list of pinpointed vulnerabilities, comprehensive analytical documents, and associated URLs for these reports.
 Moreover, the Command Line Interface (CLI) can be customized by employing specific command line options to establish criteria for failure instances.
 Consequently, this enables the CLI to transmit a signal indicating success or failure to the designated pipeline in a well-defined manner.
 Once the scan is completed , both scan report and scan log zip file would be downloaded in AppscanReports folder.

 ~~~bash
 Usage:  invokedynamicscan [-hV] [--allowIntervention]